rodrigo-rl/IA-rchitecture/README.md

 This project has been developed as final assignment of the machine learning bootcamp of Core-Code school.
 The aim of this project is to develop a machine learning code which can identify the architectonic style of a building just with a picture.

+The 1.0 version can be found on-line in this direction: https://architectural.herokuapp.com/

 ## Project Stages
 This project has been divided in some steps in order to organize the workload.